12 Foodie Hotels That Will Delight Your Taste Buds

 Harvest is the on-site restaurant at Castle Hot Springs in Arizona (Photo: Castle Hot Springs)

 While Castle Hot Springs is best known for its access to rejuvenating hot springs, it’s also widely known in the foodie community for its agriculture program.
-The resort grows more than 500 varieties of rare and indigenous fruits, vegetables, herbs, and florals on site, and all are used at the its signature Harvest Restaurant.
+The resort grows more than 150 different crops each season, and all are used at its signature Harvest Restaurant.

 TRAVEL WITH TEENS: 10 All-Inclusive Family Resorts Even Teenagers Will Love